nwheise/hs-predictor/README.md

 Probabilities are calculated by counting the games played by decks including the cards already played, divided by the total number of games for which we have data.

 The scrape-decks.py script should be run first, to scrape the most popular recent decks being used.
 The scraper uses selenium to scrape deck data from hsreplay.net, and beautifulsoup to parse the html and obtain the relevant information.
+Then, run hs-predictor.py while playing Hearthstone and enter the cards used by the opponent as they appear.

 # Credit